JoshuaDemangos/Intro-Aug-2015/Projects/Week 2/08-Pong/README.md

 The goal of this assignment is to do as much to this game of pong as you can until the end of class.

 There is a tutorial you can follow [here](http://noobtuts.com/unity/2d-pong-game), this tutorial was the basis for this project.
+You can follow along from the **Creating the Rackets** section.